Bicycle boulevard projects provide a low-speed environment on quiet, low-traffic streets where more people feel

 Belair - City Bikeway

 The Belair-City Bikeway will connect the Frome Street Bikeway with Belair via Rugby Street and Porter Street.
-The project is a partnership between the State Government, Adelaide City Council and City of Unley.
 This bicycle boulevard will provide a safer and more comfortable alternative to travelling on busy Unley Road and Belair Road.

 Current works include new signalised bicycle and pedestrian crossings at the Cross Road junction with Rugby Street, Kingswood and the Greenhill Road junction with Porter Street, Parkside.
-The upgrades are funded by the State Government's Black Spot Program.
-Works are expected to be completed by the end of July 2016, weather permitting.
+Works are expected to be completed by October 2016, weather permitting.

 Norwood - Magill Bicycle Boulevard

-The Norwood - Magill Bicycle Boulevard project is improving Beulah Road and Rundle Street
+The Norwood - Magill Bicycle Boulevard project is improving Beulah Road, Norwood and Rundle Street, Kent Town

 - Traffic calming and sharrows along Beulah Road, Norwood by the City of Norwood, Payneham and St Peters

 - Wayfinding signage along the route